Jason Kravits: Return to New York City

 In 2003, Kravits moved back to New York.
-In 2003, he made his Broadway debut in Larry Gelbart's play "Sly Fox".
+That same year, he made his Broadway debut in Larry Gelbart's comedy play Sly Fox.
 In 2006, he originated the role of “Gangster Number 1” alongside his brother, Garth Kravits, who played "Gangster Number 2" in the Tony-winning musical The Drowsy Chaperone, directed by Casey Nicholaw.

-In 2011 Kravits joined the cast of "Relatively Speaking," three one-act plays by Ethan Coen, Elaine May, and Woody Allen (directed by John Turturro).
+In 2011, Kravits joined the cast of Relatively Speaking, three one-act plays by Ethan Coen, Elaine May, and Woody Allen (directed by John Turturro).